jcrist1/jni_cli/README.md

 # jni-cli
 a cli to build a java library around a rust dylib

-The goal of this tool is to be able to annotate a rust struct's impl block with a procedural macro that will fill in some JNI boilerplate for the impl methods, then to take those methods and generate kotlin code that will call them as well as calling the descructor for the struct on cleanup
+The goal of this tool somewhat like [maturin](https://github.com/PyO3/maturin/) to package a rust JNI library into a convenient library for use in a JVM application.
+The basic idea is to be able to annotate a rust struct's impl block with a procedural macro that will fill in some JNI boilerplate for the impl methods, then to take those methods and generate kotlin code that will call them as well as calling the descructor for the struct on cleanup

-For now the cli only works for the example provided in the `example/` folder
+For now the cli only works for the example provided in the `example/` folder.
+A small todo item is to parse to location of the generated dylib

 Call
 ```sh